Dsadd4/Article_taste/README.md

 # 🤩 **Article_Taste**
 🚀 A tool for tracking and extracting research article updates from multiple journals (including ArXiv, Nature Biotechnology, BioRxiv, etc.).
 In WINDOWS system!

+Keep you brain fresh by tasting new papers！

 ---

 ## 🌟 **Project Overview**